Sometimes It’s Challenging to Love Your Neighbor

 Maybe they just lost someone they loved.
 Maybe they’re stressed about money, or their child is being bullied at school, or their marriage is on the rocks.

 These certainly aren’t legitimate excuses to treat others poorly, but do we always act our Sunday best when we’re in the middle of a trial?
-A little understanding and grace can go a looooong way in connecting with others.
+A little understanding and grace can go a looooong way in connecting with and loving others.

 And who knows?
 You might be the only person that shows them grace during this time.
 Your life and actions might just bring them to Christ.